jcupitt/webRTIViewer/README.md

 ### Building in Linux

-You can build with cmake or autotools.
+You can build with qmake or autotools.

-For cmake, use the following steps:
+For qmake, use the following steps:

 ```shell
 # System information.